Congratulations to the 2016 UDPS Champions!

 As part of our dynamic Arts-in-Education programs, the Unified District Poetry Slam is an exciting opportunity for Bay Area students from 25 different high schools to perform, dialogue, and speak their minds through slam poetry.
 Bring a team to compete or attend and watch young people from around the Bay slam.

 Who is eligible to participate in the Unified District Poetry Slam?

-UDPS is open to all Bay Area High Schools.
+The District Slam is open to all Bay Area High Schools.
 This is a team slam.
-That means each participating high school is required to have a team of 4-6 poets to represent them, rather than 1 individual poet.
+That means each participating high school is required to have a team of 4-6 poets to represent them.
 Each school can only have 1 team.
 Each team must also have one designated coach that can be the adult coach.
-Eligibility is contingent on your attendance at the UDPS orientation.

 How To Organize An In-School Slam